Georgetown Cupcake: History

 Growing up in Toronto, Katherine Berman and Sophie LaMontagne learned baking from their Greek grandmother.
 When they were children, their grandmother allowed them to use leftover cake batter to make miniature cakes, such as cupcakes.

 Before opening the shop, LaMontagne was working in Boston for a venture capital firm, and Berman worked for Gucci in Toronto.
-Berman, a graduate of Marymount University and familiar with the Washington DC area, decided it would be a good place to open a cupcake shop.
+Berman, a graduate of Marymount University and familiar with the Washington, D.C. area, decided it would be a good place to open a cupcake shop.
 The sisters financed the shop using their own life savings, along with a small business loan.
 Their mother and employee, Elaine Kallinis, also helps run the shop.

 Berman and LaMontagne opened the shop in Georgetown in February 2008, in a small, white-framed house on Potomac Street.
 The shop quickly became popular, often running out of cupcakes during the day and then closing up shop until the following day.